-It’s tough to keep environmental impact at a minimum while you’re away from home.
+It’s tough to keep your environmental impact to a minimum while you’re away from home.
 And when you’re in a highly-regimented environment like the office, reducing waste and shrinking your footprint can seem next to impossible.
 But don’t fret, eco-minded employee.
-You can easily cut office impact by making a few quick adjustments to your daily routine.
+With a few adjustments to your daily routine, you can easily reduce waste at the office.
 Check out these 10 simple tips for staying waste-free at work, and cut the footprint of your workday in half.

 Bringing your own lunch and snacks to the office in reusable containers not only reduces packaging waste, but can also put thousands of dollars back into your pocket annually.

 A survey of 1,000 workers conducted by finance recruiting firm Accounting Principals revealed that the average American worker spends $37 per week on bought lunch, adding up to $2,000 a year (there’s that pay increase you’ve been looking for).